-- Set up a personal Instagram page for your PREMIUM team; - Make sure to turn your Instagram page private and allow only the PREMIUM Central Management page and the other PREMIUM teams to follow you; - Write an impactful bio about your PREMIUM project; - You are allowed to use a variety of elements, like video, photo, polls, quizzes, reels: Feel free to be as creative as possible as long as the use of it is creative to an extent, effective and respectful of Instagram guidelines; - Your public (the PREMIUM community) can understand the project without reading large text-boxes; - Create a valid representation of your team process and assignment outcomes; - o Create an engaging storyline about your project throughout your profile; - Your PREMIUM mentors and clients might also want to look at the page at a later stage - you can allow them to become part of the restricted group of followers, whenever it is needed.
-And make sure that the page looks as professional as possible; - Assign one team member to send the link to your Instagram page to premium@maastrichtuniversity.nl, so that we can spread them among the other student teams, before the deadline Friday, February 10th. - You may delete your page after PREMIUM is concluded.
+- Set up a personal Instagram page for your PREMIUM team; - Make sure to turn your Instagram page private and allow only the PREMIUM Central Management page and the other PREMIUM teams to follow you; - o Write an impactful bio about your PREMIUM project; - You are allowed to use a variety of elements, like video, photo, polls, quizzes, reels: Feel free to be as creative as possible as long as the use of it is creative to an extent, effective and respectful of Instagram guidelines; - o Create a valid representation of your team process and assignment outcomes; - Create an engaging storyline about your project throughout your profile; - Your PREMIUM mentors and clients might also want to look at the page at a later stage you can allow them to become part of the restricted group of followers, whenever it is needed.
+And make sure that the page looks as professional as possible; - Assign one team member to send the link to your Instagram page to premium@maastrichtuniversity.nl, so that we can spread them among the other student teams, before the deadline Friday, February 9th. - You may delete your page after PREMIUM is concluded.